Featured Partner Post

 Pay attention to the scale and proportion of your furniture and decor items.
 You want to create balance and harmony in your space, so avoid combining a lot of large, bulky pieces with small, delicate ones.

 Transitional pieces, which are items that can fit into multiple styles, can serve as bridges between your chosen styles.
-For example, a minimalist wood table can work in both a Scandinavian and a modern industrial design scheme.
+A minimalist or neutral wood table, such as the many furniture concepts by Rove can work in both a Scandinavian and a modern industrial design scheme.

 Display Your Personal Collections